 Flight booking tips: Ignore the myths

 There are a lot of myths regarding cheap flights and a lot of websites on the internet that recycle the same content and this can oftentimes be misleading.
-The truth is, there’s no secret formula to getting cheap flights and it’s all about research.
+The truth is, there’s no ultimate secret formula to getting cheap flights and it’s all about research.
 Airlines today use advanced systems and algorithms to set the airfare that depends on multiple different factors.
 Hence, no one can predict the airfare based on only historic information and everyone that claims to do that is probably just taking an educated shot in the dark.
 Flights aren’t cheapest on Tuesdays.
 Wee-hour flights aren’t always cheaper.
 Some of these things might have worked in the past but that’s not the case anymore.
 With that being said, let’s start with the basics.

 Compare incognito, normal browsing, and VPN